sliprub/UrchinScreen/README.md

 - UrchinScreen creates a virtual display with pre-rotated dimensions (width/height swapped for 90°/270°)
 - The physical Mac's display is rotated to match using displayplacer
-- Sidecar mirrors the virtual display to the rotated physical display
+- Airplay mirrors the virtual display to the rotated physical display
 - The result is a seamless vertical display experience

 ## Installation